 MY LOCAL PATCH

 YTHAN ESTUARY & FORVIE SANDS (30-minutes)

-The Ythan Estuary & Forvie Sands will become a frequent destination for me.
+The Ythan Estuary & Forvie Sands has become a frequent destination for me.
 It is designated as a National Nature Reserve and a Site of Special Scientific Interest.
 The area features an expansive estuary surrounded by diverse habitats such as sand dunes, heathland, farmland, reedbeds, and mudflats.
 Eiders reside here all year round, with breeding taking place at Forvie, across the river.
 Four tern species also breed at Forvie: Arctic Tern, Common Tern, Sandwich Tern and Little Tern

 COLLIESTON (Hot Spot)

-This coastal village, situated merely a 10-minute drive from the Ythan, features a sheltered harbour and beach.
-It is adorned with small scrub patches and mature gardens, bordered by sea cliffs to the north and south perfect for sea watching, and surrounded by farmland to the west.
+This coastal village, situated just a 10-minute drive from the Ythan, features a sheltered harbour and beach.
+It is adorned with small scrub patches and mature gardens, bordered by sea cliffs to the north and south, perfect for sea watching, and surrounded by farmland to the west.
 The local churchyard is famous for its records of rare and scarce discoveries, and the two plantations along the minor road to Whinnyfold are also of interest.

+MY LOCAL PATCH